LeaVerou/lea.verou.me/blog/2024/sentiment-chips/index.md

 Guided by this, I designed a UI where selecting sentiment is done via "sentiment chips" which are **actually part of the answer**, so clicking them _also_ selects the answer they are accompanying, allowing users to express an answer across both variables with a single click, or just select the answer itself to express no sentiment.
 To reduce visual clutter, these only faded in on hover.
-Additionally, clicking on the selected chip a second time would deselect it, fixing a longstanding UX issue with radio buttons.
+Additionally, clicking on the selected chip a second time would deselect it, fixing a longstanding UX issue with radio buttons [^radios].

+[^radios]: A radio group with all buttons off cannot be returned to that state by user interaction.

 Over the course of designing this, I became so convinced it was the right solution, that I implemented a high fidelity prototype myself, complete with code that could be easily adapted to the infrastructure used by the survey app.